-- Evidence in prerequisite academic work that the applicant can successfully complete the doctoral program in the area of study. - An autobiographical sketch that describes why the applicant wishes to pursue the selected doctoral program.
-This sketch also should include information on previous study, educational experience, professional accomplishments, immediate and future professional goals, a proposed time schedule for completing the degree, and any other information that the applicant believes is relevant for admission into the desired program. - Evidence of research and writing ability, if required by the doctoral program.
-Such evidence may include a master's thesis, proctored writing sample, a written research report, one or more reprints of publications, a paper presented to a professional society, or similar evidence of competence in this respect. - A personal interview, if required by the doctoral program.
+- Three letters of recommendation detailing candidate's potential for completing doctoral-level work. - A statement of purpose that describes why the applicant wishes to pursue the selected doctoral program.
+This statement also should include information on previous study, educational experience, professional accomplishments, immediate and future professional goals, and any other information that the applicant believes is relevant for admission into the desired program. - Evidence of research and writing ability.
+Such evidence may include a master's thesis, class paper, a written research report, one or more reprints of publications, a paper presented to a professional society, or similar evidence of competence in this respect. - A professional interview upon the completion of the written application, required by the following programs: Educational Administration and Supervision, Educational Psychology, Philosophy of Education, Educational Sociology, History of Education, and Foundations of Education.